Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 Table of Minimum Requirements
 -----------------------------

-The following table lists the **minimum** locking requirements between various contexts.
-In some cases, the same context can only be running on one CPU at a time, so no locking is required for that context (eg. a particular thread can only run on one CPU at a time, but if it needs shares data with another thread, locking is required).
+The following table lists the woke **minimum** locking requirements between various contexts.
+In some cases, the woke same context can only be running on one CPU at a time, so no locking is required for that context (eg. a particular thread can only run on one CPU at a time, but if it needs shares data with another thread, locking is required).

-Remember the advice above: you can always use spin_lock_irqsave(), which is a superset of all other spinlock primitives.
+Remember the woke advice above: you can always use spin_lock_irqsave(), which is a superset of all other spinlock primitives.